At Central Michigan University I am currently involved in:

 Honors Program: Due to my first semester grades and involvements, I was invited to apply for Track Two of Central Michigan University’s Honors Program.
 I am one of the 40 students who was admitted into Track Two this year, and will be beginning my protocol in Fall 2017.
 As an Honors student I will be required to take Honors courses, volunteer, have cultural experiences, and be challenged to think critically in my classes and about my life experiences.
 My senior year at CMU I will be required to complete a graduate level capstone project with the assistance of a CMU faculty member.
 I am excited about the new challenges and opportunities this program with bring me.

 Alpha Sigma Tau Sorority: I wanted to join Greek life to meet new life long friends and have a greater involvement on campus.
-I am the parliamentarian for AST, which means I ensure order is kept at meetings and I am the chapter’s Student Government Association Representative.
-I am very excited to be going to Pine Mountain Settlement School over spring break with my sisters to give a week of service to our philanthropy.
+I have served as the parliamentarian for AST, as well as secretary.
+I am currently serving as the Vice President of Operations for our chapter.

-Student Government Association: I attend SGA as the representative of Alpha Sigma Tau.
-I am a member of the House and am on the RSO Growth and Development Committee.
+Student Government Association: Freshman year I attended SGA as the representative of Alpha Sigma Tau.
+I was a member of the House and am on the RSO Growth and Development Committee.
 In this committee we work to create legislation for campus and an event for RSO’s network with each other.

-Lunch Buddies: Every Friday I go to a local Mount Pleasant elementary school where I eat lunch and play at recess with my third grade buddy.
+Lunch Buddies: Every Friday I went to a local Mount Pleasant elementary school where I ate lunch and played at recess with my third grade buddy.
 My buddy was recommended by staff to be a part of the mentoring program.
-Each week I work to form deeper connections with my buddy and be a mentor to him.
+Each week I worked to form deeper connections with my buddy and be a mentor to him.
 I wanted to get involved with the Lunch Buddies program because I wanted an opportunity to work with children and be a positive role model in their life.

 National Society of Collegiate Scholars: Due to my first semester GPA and involvements, I was invited to join NSCS.
 My involvement in this organization will begin in the Fall of 2017 which will require me to keep my grades up, be involved on campus, and volunteer regularly.